 Tuna is one of the most common fish consumed in Hawaii.
 Skipjack tuna weighing 5 kg or more is a local staple food that you can try at any restaurant.
 However, anglers from all over the world flock to Hawaii, hoping to catch a large yellowfin tuna or 'ahi' that has become rather rare.
 The best chance to catch tuna is during the summer months.
-The air might be very hot during these months, but the sea is much calmer than in the winter.
+The air might be very hot during these months, but the ocean is much calmer than in the winter.

-The flesh coloration of yellowfin tuna ranges from pink in small fish to intense red in large fish.
+The flesh coloration of yellowfin tuna ranges from pink in small fish to deep red in large fish.
 Large fish are considered to have a higher content of fat than smaller fish, and this is a desirable characteristic for raw fish products, as well as for broiling and searing.

 Yellowfin tuna is more common to be found in waters near Hale’iwa, Kona, Hilo, Wai’anae, Nawiliwili Harbor.